 ArtZeum is a FREE annual interactive children’s arts exhibit.
 It includes multiple interconnected stations where kids can learn about the arts through play and hands-on activities.
-Each year features a new theme, allowing us to create new experiences for participants.
+Each year our staff selects a new theme, allowing us to create new experiences for participants.

 In 2021 ArtZeum will be open from June 16 – August 11.

-Our exhibit will include stunning photographs from “A Colorful Dream” touring exhibit from Mid-American Art Alliance.
-These colorful, fantasy-inspired high-definition photographs by Adrien Broom inspire children and adults alike to take a monochromatic journey exploring all the colors of the rainbow.
+Our exhibit includes stunning photographs from “A Colorful Dream” touring exhibit from Mid-American Art Alliance.
+These colorful, fantasy-inspired high-definition photographs by internationally reknown artist Adrien Broom inspire children and adults alike to take a monochromatic journey exploring all the colors of the rainbow.

 “A Colorful Dream” is a Program of ExhibitsUSA, a national division of Mid-America Arts Alliance with Texas Commission on the Arts and The National Endowment for the Arts.